mochetts/dupchecker/README.md

 4. If no results are found,  we display it accordingly:
 ![image](https://user-images.githubusercontent.com/3678598/131694469-cfc59c40-c8d1-4d64-b71b-e4e16a379843.png)

-# Rich text editing
+# Rich text editing 🖊️

 In order to be able to insert rich text, [Basecamp's trix editor](https://github.com/basecamp/trix) was used:
 ![image](https://user-images.githubusercontent.com/3678598/131677512-5c120c55-6c6a-4eea-91c7-9429ecb8360c.png)

-Worthy to mention that the text the user inputs in this editor is not store, nor used for any purpose other than looking for plagiarism within the data files.
+Worthy to mention that the text the user inputs in this editor is not stored, nor used for any purpose other than looking for plagiarism within the data files.

-# Data files
+# Data files 📄

 The data files in which the algorithm will look for plagiarism are added within the repo in the `app/data` folder.

-# Algorithm
+# Algorithm  ⚙️

-The duplicate find algorithm consist in 2 main procedures:
+The duplicate find algorithm consist in 3 main steps/considerations:

 1. Normalize both the input text and the data files contents.
 The reason behind this is that we can establish a common ground for more accurate comparisons.
 The normalizations done are:
  - down-casing